richardtallent/RT.Comb/README.md

 Three static implementations are provided, each with a different strategy for generating the timestamp and inserting it into the GUID.

 - `RT.Comb.Provider.Legacy`: The original technique.
-Only recommended you need to support existing COMB values created using this technique.
+Only recommended if you need to support existing COMB values created using this technique.
 - `RT.Comb.Provider.Sql`: This is the recommended technique for COMBs stored in Microsoft SQL Server.
 - `RT.Comb.Provider.Postgre`: This is the recommended technique for COMBs stored in PostgreSQL.